SYK-08/nuttx/README.md

   environment:

   1. You can run the configuration tool using Cygwin.
-However, the Cygwin `Win.mk` will complain so to do this will, you have to manually edit the `.config` file:
+However, the Cygwin `Win.mk` will complain so to do this well, you have to manually edit the `.config` file:

      a.
 Delete the line: `CONFIG_WINDOWS_NATIVE=y`